Youth Art Month Program

 The arts play a significant role in serving as a therapeutic outlet and a change agent within communities to increase community awareness on a variety of issues and solutions.

-This year's LOOK! will be a several week workshop series throughout the months of March, April, and May with students of the Tony Clement Center for Education in West Hill, Albany.
+This year's LOOK! will be a several week workshop series throughout the months of March, April, and May.
 Through teamwork with artist guidance and using their personal creative voices, these youths will produce art for their school and themselves.
 Monetary contributions will be designated towards artist/mentor stipends, art supplies, food, and transportation costs for the youth, and help sustain our future youth art programming.
 If you are an individual or business wishing to sponsor this year’s Youth Art Program, you can do so here.

 List of sponsors to date (2/26/2020): Carlsbury Gonzalez, Georgiana Panton, I. David Swawite/ Omni Development Co., Joann Ryan, John & Patty Paduano, Kevin & Cindi Dubner, Lisa F. Brown, Renaissance Albany Hotel, Rosemarie V. Rosen, and Stantec